szymach/c-pchart/README.md

 Charts created through Image class
 ---------------------------------------

-Not all charts need to be created through a seperate class (ex. bar or spline charts), some are created via the Image class (check the official documentation before drawing).
-Below is a list of example code you can use to create these charts:
+Most of the basic charts are created through methods of the `CpChart\Chart\Image` class.
+Below you can find a full list of these charts, alongside example code.

 - [area](examples/area.md)
 - [bar](examples/bar.md)